awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-view-history.md

 ## Viewing session history \(AWS CLI\)<a name="view-history-cli"></a>

-To view a list of sessions in your account using the AWS CLI, run the following command:
+To view a list of sessions in your account using the AWS CLI, run the following command\.

 ```
 aws ssm describe-sessions \